qiyf/PredictiveGenome/README.md

 #### Extract epigenomics input

+Second, one needs to extract chromatin states and CTCF binding sites for the selected chromatin region from results produced in step I).

 ```
 ./example/3-extractEpigenomicsInput.sh
 ```

-Files for Chromatin states and CTCF-binding sites as the model input for the specific 25Mb chromatin region indicated in  [chromtin region file](./src/chr_region.txt) are generated by executing this script: 20Mb to 45Mb for chromosome 1, GM12878 under this case.
-The input files are located at [`./runMolecularDynamics/inputFiles/epig_input/`](./runMolecularDynamics/inputFiles/epig_input/).
+Two files will be generated by the script to the folder [`./runMolecularDynamics/inputFiles/epig_input/`](./runMolecularDynamics/inputFiles/epig_input/).
 See [Chromatin States README](./runMolecularDynamics/inputFiles/epig_input/chromStates/README.md) and [CTCF-binding Sites README](./runMolecularDynamics/inputFiles/epig_input/ctcfSites/README.md) for details on processing the data extraction.

 #### Build LAMMPS input

+Third, one needs to incorporate the epigenomic inputs produced from the last step into a topology file and an input file recognized by LAMMPS.

 ```
 ./example/4-buildLammpsInput.sh
 ```

-LAMMPS input files are generated by executing this script.
-The input files are located at [`./runMolecularDynamics/inputFiles/lmps_input/`](./runMolecularDynamics/inputFiles/lmps_input/) and in the simulation folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
+The files produced by this script are located at [`./runMolecularDynamics/inputFiles/lmps_input/`](./runMolecularDynamics/inputFiles/lmps_input/) and in the simulation folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).

 #### Run simulation